 - Crystal and Mineral Inclusions: Diamonds sometimes have crystals that will be embedded within them which for some people ads character to the diamond.
 Not all will negatively affect the pricing of diamond jewellery, so it will depend on what imperfections you find, the diamond itself can still have incredible value.

 Pick the clarity of diamond to suit your budget today by browsing the Diamond Rocks website.
-You can also watch GIA's own video guide to diamond clarity.
+Watch GIA's own video guide to diamond clarity below.